 For Georgians with intellectual and developmental disabilities (IDD), housing is an issue of health & well-being, independence, civil rights, & finances.
-Unfortunately for many, housing that meets their health needs and individual preferences is difficult to find.
-As a result, their health suffers and they face consequences like reduced independence and unaffordable health care bills.
+Unfortunately, for many, housing that meets their health needs and individual preferences is difficult to find.
+As a result, their health suffers, and they face consequences like reduced independence and unaffordable health care bills.

 Historically, most children and adults with IDD in the United States were unjustly forced to live in institutional settings.
-However, a 1999 Supreme Court case known as the "Olmstead decision" determined that the mass institutionalization of people with disabilities was unjustified segregation and violates Title II of the Americans with Disabilities Act.1 The Court ruled that in order to keep people with disabilities out of institutional settings, public entities must provide community-based services to persons with disabilities when (1) such services are appropriate; (2) the affected persons do not oppose community-based treatment; and (3) community-based services available to the public entity and the needs of others who are receiving disability services from the entity).
+However, a 1999 Supreme Court case known as the "Olmstead decision" determined that the mass institutionalization of people with disabilities was unjustified segregation and violated Title II of the Americans with Disabilities Act.1 The Court ruled that to keep people with disabilities out of institutional settings, public entities must provide community-based services to persons with disabilities when (1) such services are appropriate; (2) the affected persons do not oppose community-based treatment; and (3) community-based services can be reasonably accommodated (taking into account the resources available to the public entity and the needs of others who are receiving disability services from the entity).

 Since the Olmstead decision, thousands of Georgians with IDD have been released from institutional care to live in community-based settings.
 The change has been largely positive, but with little policy or systems supports to ensure adequate, affordable, accessible housing and support services, deinstitutionalization has fallen short of its potential.
-Many people with IDD have either chosen or are forced to live with their parents, many of whom are baby boomers and are increasingly struggling to care for their adult children.
+Many people with IDD have chosen or are forced to live with their parents, many of whom are baby boomers and are increasingly struggling to care for their adult children.
 Those who want to live on their own struggle to find housing that meets all their needs-such as proximity to family, access to transportation, affordability, and availability of support services.

-While people with IDD, family members, advocates, and service providers agree that there are far too many barriers to housing for people with IDD, limited data is available to describe the prevalence or severity of issues they face.
-Available data rarely differentiates between people with IDD and people with other kinds of disabilities and state-specific data is uncommon.
+While people with IDD, family members, advocates, and service providers agree that there are far too many barriers to housing for people with IDD, limited data is available to describe the prevalence or severity of the issues they face.
+Available data rarely differentiates between people with IDD and people with other kinds of disabilities, and state-specific data is uncommon.

 To address these shortfalls, Georgians for a Healthy Future, with funding from the Georgia Council on Developmental Disabilities (GCDD) and with guidance from the project leadership group, conducted a survey of Georgians with IDD and caregivers of people with IDD to better understand their current housing status, needs, and preferences.
 We deepened this research by convening focus groups of survey respondents to clarify and contextualize the survey findings.
-The final research component included

-1. Olmstead v.
-L.C.
-(98-536) 527 U.S. 581 (1999) https://www.law.cornell.edu/ supct/html/98-536.ZS.html key informant interviews and an environmental policy scan to compile existing data about housing for people with developmental disabilities, examine current housing and independent living services and supports in Georgia, and review best practices and policies of other states.
+The final research component included key informant interviews and an environmental policy scan to compile existing data about housing for people with developmental disabilities, examine current housing and independent living services and supports in Georgia, and review best practices and policies of other states.

-This report describes our research findings about the housing issues faced by Georgians with IDD and their families, as well as promising policies and programs undertaken in other states to address this issue.
-We additionally recommend actionable state policy and systems changes that we believe will improve housing and housing supports for all Georgians, particularly those with IDD.
+This report describes our research findings about the housing issues faced by Georgians with IDD and their families and promising policies and programs undertaken in other states to address this issue.
+It concludes with recommendations for actionable state policy and systems changes to improve housing and housing supports for all Georgians, particularly those with IDD.